Misaki Doi: 2023: Last year of her career

 In August, Doi announced that she would be retiring from the tour, due to chronic back injuries.
 She played her final tournaments at the Japan Women's Open in Osaka, and the Pan Pacific Open in Tokyo.

 Personal background

-Doi is coached by Christian Zahalka since April 2015.
+Doi was coached by Christian Zahalka since April 2015.
 Her most admired players are Justine Henin and Shingo Kunieda.
 She uses a Srixon racquet and ASICS shoes, prefers to play on hardcourts, and favors her forehand and serve.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.